balanced/www.balancedpayments.com/contents/open.md

   bodyHeader: Balanced has open sourced many of<br />its development projects with amazing contributions from the community.<br />Want to help?
 Click on a project below<br />to contribute.

 github:
-  contributors: CONTRIBUTORS
+  contributors: contributors
-  publicRepos: PUBLIC REPOS
+  publicRepos: public repos
-  project: PROJECT
+  project: Product
   viewAll: View all projects on Github

 tryTheDashboard:
   body: Get started today.
-  button: TRY THE DASHBOARD
+  button: Try the dashboard

 ---